csik/4240_Syllabus/dw.md

 The **Design Workbook Checkin** is a trial run to check that you can submit to Gradescope and that you understand the assignment.
 You will submit one single design workbook page based on any reading from Module 1 **due on Sept.
 5**.
 This will give you early feedback before you submit the entire assignment.
 We will give you feedback using our standard rubric (see below), but the checkin is graded pass/fail; you will get full credit for any sincere attempt.

 **DW1,** your first full workbook assignment, is due Sept.
-19. There are five lectures with required readings in Module 1, so you'll submit five workbook pages, based on five different readings (of your choice!) from Module 1.
-You will upload your design responses to gradescope in pdf format.
-Please watch the [videos on Canvas](https://nv.instructuremedia.com/fetch/QkFoYkIxc0hhUVRHUVBvUU1Hd3JCMUwzUVdFPS0tZDhkZWY3ZTQ0ODZjOGU4NDNhOTE4OTkxNzJkYTViN2UxNTlmMmYzYw.mp4) to see how to match readings to questions.
+19. There are five lectures with required readings in Module 1, so you'll submit five workbook pages, based on five *different*  readings (of your choice!) from Module 1.
+You will upload your design responses to gradescope in *pdf* format.
+Please watch the video above to see how to match readings to questions.
 If you work in a non-digital medium (e.g. pencil and paper), you can upload photos or scans of your work as a pdf.
 Regardless, please double-check both your handwriting and the image quality; your work must be legible to be graded.
+For digital submissions, weird fonts must also be legible.

+All future design workbooks (DW2 and onward) will follow the DW1 requirements (except the specific due dates and required readings).

 ### Grading